Mouse brain - normal - green neurons red astrocytessmaller.jpg

 Journal of Neuroscience

-Barnett D, Bohmbach K, Grelot V, Charlet A, Dallerac G, Ju YH, Nagai J, Orr AG (invited review)
+Barnett D, Bohmbach K, Grelot V, Charlet A, Dallerac G, Ju YH, Nagai J, Orr AG

 Effects of adenosine A2A receptors on cognitive function in health and disease